Learn

 The terms make more sense when you see them as distinct layers rather than one blended idea.

-These define the public rules for the domain and the shared authoring model.
+These define the role-specific rules and the shared authoring model.

 Artifact familyArtifact Definition